This astounding mesh would be inserted into your skull with a needle and add a "symbiotic digital layer to the human brain."

 So far it’s been successfully tested on mice, allowing scientists to feel optimistic about future possibilities.

-Furthermore, it’s thought that the technology — after a lot of still-needed developments — could be used to treat Parkinsons and Alzheimers’s disease, help people’s brains connect with and control artificial limbs.
+Furthermore, it’s thought that the technology — after a lot of still-needed developments — could be used to treat Parkinsons and Alzheimer’s disease, help people’s brains connect with and control artificial limbs.

 On top of these medical benefits, of course, there are the advances purely for the sake of advancing — the next steps, perhaps, on the path to full human/technology integration that will save humans from irrelevance.